kubernetes/website/v1.1/docs/reporting-security-issues.md

 To report an issue, please:
 - Submit a bug report [here](http://goo.gl/vulnz).
-  - Select “I want to report a technical security bug in a Google product (SQLi, XSS, etc.).”
+  - Select “I want to report a technical security bug in a Google product (SQLi, XSS, etc.).�?
-  - Select “Other” as the Application Type.
+  - Select “Other�? as the Application Type.
 - Under reproduction steps, please additionally include
   - the words "Kubernetes Security issue"
   - Description of the issue